ayushkale1909/MIMO/README.md

 The code contains plotting of the transmitted signal , Modulation and Demodulation of the binary signal used and Comparision of  original and recevied signals.

+Cognitive Radio System Simulation

+        Quadrature Amplitude Modulation (QAM) signal with noise is used for energy detection and spectrum sensing.
+Uses an arbitrary threshold  to determine the           presence of a primary user. .
+It calculates the probability of detection for different threshold values and SNR values and then plots this probability as         a function of the detection threshold and SNR.

+Dynamic Spectrum Access

+        Simulation a dynamic spectrum access system, where it iterates over a list of frequencies and switches its operating frequency based on the presence of           primary users.
+        1. If a primary user is detected at the current frequency, the system switches to the next frequency in the list.
+        2. If a primary user is detected at all frequencies, the system throws an error.
+        3. If no primary user is detected at the current frequency, the system identifies it as a spectrum hole and continues transmission at this frequency.